UnicornProjectIO/Unicorn-test/readme.md

 ---
 ## What is the Unicorn-test?

 Unicorn-test is a easy to use Javascript testing framework.
-QUnit has no dependencies and supports all major web browsers.
+Unicorn-test has no dependencies and supports all modern web browsers.

 # Browser Support